otnihs/trias_test/README.md

 ======================

 This repository is all about creating automated testing scripts and how to run them on a nightly basis in a **Continuous integration environment**.
-The following tools and conventions
+The following tools and conventions ALlure

 are used throughout this repository and finally being executed via shell script in Jenkins.